Production Face Recognition System Development with ArcFace and FAISS

 return similarities[0], indices[0]

-Face recognition system requires legal compliance: GDPR in EU, national biometric laws.
-Biometric data — special category of personal data.
-Mandatory: explicit informed consent, embedding database encryption, access logging, right to deletion.
+A face recognition system must comply with legislation: GDPR in the EU, 152-FZ in Russia.
+Biometric data is a special category of personal data.
+Mandatory: explicit informed consent, encryption of the embedding database with AES-256-GCM, access logging, and the right to deletion.
+We include legal auditing in every project.

 Development Stages